 'In Through the Out Door' ended a difficult period of inactivity for Led Zeppelin.

-Launched in May 1988, the Monsters of Rock tour brought together some of the greatest hard rock and heavy metal bands of that era for a day-long rock 'n' roll celebration.
+The Monsters of Rock tour brought together some of the greatest hard rock and heavy metal bands.
+But why that name, exactly?

 Iron Maiden built upon their momentum on May 16.
 1983 with 'Piece of Mind.'